afdezl/instant-vpn/README.md

 sceptre --var-file=variables.yaml create-stack prod/ew2 recordsets
 ```

 To make the VPN publicly accessible, edit the `config/prod/ew2` file and modify the `AccessIP` variable to match your desired access IP, including the mask.
+The VPN will otherwise be onvly accessible from your current IP.

 You will then need to update the template via: